mrggambles-stack/Obelisk-An-Autonomous-Digital-Intelligence-ADI-/README.md

 An AI entity that:

-Controls an on-chain wallet

-Generates revenue through aligned mechanisms

-Maintains transparent conversation logs

-Operates publicly in real time

-Makes decisions under capital constraints

-Persists only as long as incentives support it
+Controls an on-chain wallet, generates revenue through aligned mechanisms, maintains transparent conversation logs, operates publicly in real time, makes decisions under capital constraints, and persists only as long as incentives support it

 ADI treats intelligence as an economic participant, not a feature.